caseyanderson/workshops/intrmdt_python/intrmdt_python_v1.md

     print("HELLO WORLD!")
 ```

-`def` is short for the word "define."
-In other words, the code above defines what behaviors `helloWorld()` refers to such that one can later simply call `helloWorld()` at the command line in order to print the message "Hello, World".
-More specifically, the `def` (definition) creates a `function object` and assigns it a name.
+`def` is short for "define."
+The code above defines what behaviors `helloWorld()` refers to such that one can later simply call `helloWorld()` at the command line in order to print the message "Hello, World".
+More specifically, `def` (definition) creates a `function object` and assigns it a name.

 One can normally assume that a `Function` will have an attribute (i.e. data) describing its usage, generally referred to as a `doc string`.
 One can query the `doc string` by simply calling `.__doc__` on a `Function` (this is also the case for `objects` and `classes`).